 - Gluteus Maximus and Minimus muscles

 - Quadratis and iliocostalis lumborum muscles

 My initial approach for the first day was rest and ice plus a paracetamol codeine combination, followed by an NSAIDS COX-2 inhibitor for six days to little effect.

-Like many other clients we see after such treatments have failed I desperately needed an alternative treatment and as I had to go to Perth, visited one of our therapists in Subiaco, LG, as we cross refer and cross treat when in Perth.
+Like many other clients we see after such treatments have failed, I desperately needed an alternative treatment.
+As I had to go to Perth, I visited one of our therapists in Subiaco, LG, as we cross-refer and cross-treat when in Perth.

-Lee at this time provided a fairly standard treatment as I had little time available being on my way to return to Denmark.
+Lee at this time provided a fairly standard treatment as I had little time available, being on my way to return to Denmark, WA.
 This included treating the Longisimus and Illiocostalis Thoracics, Gluteals, Piriformis, Hamstrings and Adductors that gave some relief but not resolution.

 A week after getting home to my Denmark property I managed to severely aggravate the condition after a tumble down some stairs, adding trauma to overload without the protection of imbibed red wine.